 - remain vigilant for the symptoms commonly associated with WNS as part of their usual survey activities;

 - report to BCT/APHA immediately if any symptoms associated with WNS are observed/suspected;

 - follow decontamination procedures after site visits; and

 - anyone visiting sites within the region of a suspect case should carry out the decontamination procedures between site visits.
 For the latest information about sites see the table below, 'Cases currently under investigation'.

 Cases currently under investigation are those where one or more of the symptoms of WNS have been observed or are suspected.
 All cases investigated during from the winter survey seasons of 2009 to 2012 came back as negative.
 During the 2012/13 winter survey period one case was positive for P. destructans and a further case was found during the 2013/14 season, none were found during the 2015/16 hibernation season.
-Over the course of the 2016/17 and 2017/18 hibernation season additional cases were confirmed at sites in the Midlands, Eastern and Southern England through an active surveillance project.
-There were no positive cases during the 2018/19 winter season.
+Over the course of the 2016/17 and 2017/18 hibernation seasons additional cases were confirmed at sites in the Midlands, Eastern and Southern England through an active surveillance project.
+There were no positive cases during the 2018/19 or 2019/20 winter seasons.

-New suspect cases for the 2019/20 hibernation season will be listed below (including whether we have any results or if the results are outstanding).
+New suspect cases for the 2020/21 hibernation season are listed below (including whether we have any results or if the results are outstanding).

 Cases Under Investigation